bits-by-brandon/whisper-ui/README.md

 Whiskey is a GUI for Open AI's [Whisper](https://openai.com/blog/whisper/) built using Tauri and Sveltekit.

 ## Features
-- Transcribe audio files into written text
+- Transcribe audio or video files into written text
 - Real-time text highlighting during playback
 - Export transcriptions as .txt or .vtt files